khanmtariq45/todo/README.md

 DECLARE @UserId INT = 1;

--- First, get all accessible folders for the user to filter early WITH AccessibleFolders AS (
+-- First, get all accessible folder IDs for the user WITH AccessibleFolders AS (
-    SELECT FolderID
+    SELECT DISTINCT FolderID
     FROM QMS_User_Folder_Access WITH (NOLOCK)
     WHERE UserID = @UserId
 ),
+-- Get all records that should be visible to the user VisibleItems AS (
+    SELECT va.*
+    FROM QMSdtlsFile_Log va WITH (NOLOCK)
+    WHERE va.active_status = 1
+    AND (
+        (va.nodeType = 1 AND EXISTS (SELECT 1 FROM AccessibleFolders af WHERE af.FolderID = va.ID))
+        OR
+        (va.nodeType = 0 AND EXISTS (SELECT 1 FROM AccessibleFolders af WHERE af.FolderID = va.ParentID))
+    )
+),
-FileHierarchy AS (
+-- Build the complete hierarchy for visible items FileHierarchy AS (
-    -- Level 0 (root) - we just use \ for root
+    -- Base case: root folders (ParentID = 0)
     SELECT
         f.ID,
         f.ParentID,
         f.logFileId,
         f.nodeType,
-        CAST('\ ' AS VARCHAR(900)) AS filterPath,  -- Reduced from MAX to 900
+        CAST('\' AS VARCHAR(900)) AS filterPath,
         0 AS Level,
         CAST('Documents\' + f.logFileId + '\' AS VARCHAR(900)) AS FullPath
-    FROM QMSdtlsFile_Log f WITH (NOLOCK)
+    FROM VisibleItems f
     WHERE f.ParentID = 0
-    AND f.active_status = 1
-    AND EXISTS (SELECT 1 FROM AccessibleFolders af WHERE af.FolderID = f.ID)

     UNION ALL

-    -- Children (skip root logFileId and append their own logFileId and \) SELECT
+    -- Recursive case: child items
+    SELECT
         child.ID,
         child.ParentID,
         child.logFileId,
         child.nodeType,
-        CAST(parent.filterPath + child.logFileId + '\' AS VARCHAR(900)) AS filterPath,
+        CAST(parent.filterPath + child.logFileId + CASE WHEN child.nodeType = 1 THEN '\' ELSE '' END AS VARCHAR(900)),
-        parent.Level + 1 AS Level,
+        parent.Level + 1,
         CASE WHEN child.nodeType = 1
              THEN CAST(parent.FullPath + child.logFileId + '\' AS VARCHAR(900))
-             ELSE CAST(parent.FullPath + child.logFileId AS VARCHAR(900)) END AS FullPath
+             ELSE CAST(parent.FullPath + child.logFileId AS VARCHAR(900)) END
-    FROM QMSdtlsFile_Log child WITH (NOLOCK)
+    FROM VisibleItems child
     INNER JOIN FileHierarchy parent ON child.ParentID = parent.ID
-    WHERE child.active_status = 1
-    -- Only include children of accessible folders
-    AND (child.nodeType = 1 AND EXISTS (SELECT 1 FROM AccessibleFolders af WHERE af.FolderID = child.ID)
-         OR child.nodeType = 0 AND EXISTS (SELECT 1 FROM AccessibleFolders af WHERE af.FolderID = parent.ID))
 )

--- Final Output
+-- Final output with all paths correctly calculated SELECT
-SELECT
     va.date_of_Creatation AS dateCreated,
     ISNULL(fi.date_of_creatation, va.date_of_creatation) AS dateModified,
-    ISNULL(fh.filterPath, '') AS filterPath,
+    fh.filterPath,
     CASE
         WHEN va.nodeType = 1 AND EXISTS (
             SELECT 1